eyedeekay/vendor/docs/README.md

 The Alienware M11XR1 is almost the same as the same as the Lenovo Thinkpad X200, except it has no superIO, and the embedded controller is an ENEKB932.
-The parts of this that use enable the ENEKB932 are adapted from the ones that enable the S230U.
+The parts of this that use enable the ENEKB932 are adapted from the ones that enable the Acer c710.
 The Alienware M11XR1 doesn't have a dock either, to my knowledge, so I removed all the docking code.
 An overview of the differences can be seen in the file [docs/differences-overview-x200-m11xr1.diff](https://github.com/eyedeekay/vendor/blob/master/docs/differences-overview-x200-m11xr1.diff)

 The Dell Inspiron 1545 is another laptop which is very similar to an X200,